Angola's governing party wins divisive election extending long rule | Politics

 Angola's governing party wins divisive election extending long rule

-Fewer than half of Angola's registered voters turned out for Wednesday's election, which despite being the closest fought yet, extends the rule of MPLA that has ruled since independence from Portugal in 1975 and defeated UNITA in a long civil war.
+Fewer than half of Angola's registered voters turned out for Wednesday's election which, despite being the closest fought yet, extends the rule of the MPLA that has ruled since independence from Portugal in 1975 and defeated UNITA in a long civil war.
 UNITA leader Adalberto Costa Junior has rejected the results, citing discrepancies between the commission's count and the main opposition coalition's own tally.

-He promised more jobs for the youth, in a country where half of under-25s are jobless and few feel the benefit of its vast oil wealth.
+He promised more jobs for the young, in a country where half of under-25s are jobless and few feel the benefit of its vast oil wealth.
 CONCERNS OF FRAUD

 Local observers said the elections were free.
 International observers from the Southern African Development Community said the vote was calm and peaceful, but noted an insufficient number of local observers.
 The head of the Community of Portuguese Language Countries (CPLP) election observers' mission, Jorge Carlos Fonseca, a former president of Cape Verde, told CNN Portugal that the mission's initial assessment did not say the vote was fair and free.